 Billy Ngo, the chef, is a partner of Kru Contemporary Japanese Cuisine, Fish Face Poke Bar and Heathy Hounds Kitchen in Sacramento.
 Ngo is known as a “chef’s chef” as it is not unusual to find chefs from other establishments dining at Kru on their days off.

 Not that I needed an excuse – but my daughter’s birthday provided just the right occasion to visit Kru on a recent Saturday evening.
 I perhaps waited a bit too long, but when I went online the Wednesday before to make reservations my choices of times was limited.
 I opted for 5:30 p.m.
-My thought was that it would be both easier to find a parking spot – and that afterwards we could open a nice bottle of wine and watch a movie at home – which we did.
+My thought was that it would be easier to find a parking spot and that after dinner we could finish the evening with a nice bottle of wine and watch a movie at home – which we did.

-We arrived a few minutes early and secured the last parking spot in the larger parking lot on Seville Way that Kru shares with OBO.
+We arrived a few minutes early and secured the last parking spot in the larger parking lot on Seville Way that Kru shares with OBO’.
 There is also a small parking lot behind the building.
-When we left after dinner I am sure that the person waiting to pull into our parking spot felt that they had hit the jackpot.
+When we left that evening I am sure that the person waiting to pull into our parking spot felt that they had hit the jackpot.

-My first impression of Kru was that it seemed a lot more spacious than the J Street location.
+My first impression of Kru was that it was a lot more spacious than the J Street location.
 Later in the evening our waitress told us that actually it was not all that much larger (as it relates to the number of tables).
-All in all – I very much like the new layout and decor.
+All in all – I very much like the layout and decor.

 Our table sat near the good-sized sushi bar, so during the course of the evening we had the opportunity to observe a variety of dishes being expertly crafted.

-As this was a birthday dinner I told my daughter to order whatever she wanted.
-In the end we decided to order a number of small plates so that we could sample a variety of the dishes offered.
+As this was her birthday present I told my daughter she was free to order whatever she wanted.
+After due consideration, we decided to order a number of small plates so we could sample a variety of dishes.